-The General Studies Student Council is elected each year by the students of Columbia General Studies to serve as their principle advocates and to meet the needs of a diverse undergraduate population comprised of software developers, ballet dancers, business leaders, veterans of the military, artists, and athletes.
+The General Studies Student Council is elected each year by the students of Columbia General Studies to serve as their principal advocates and to meet the needs of a diverse undergraduate population comprised of software developers, ballet dancers, business leaders, veterans of the military, artists, and athletes.
 The GSSC pursues academic, political, social and administrative initiatives to serve this student body, recognizing their nontraditional background and their individual needs.
 The GSSC further acts as the primary advocate for and liaison between the student body, the General Studies administration and Columbia University at large.

 Barnard College Student Government Association (SGA)

 The officers of the Student Government Association are elected each spring by the students of Barnard College.
 The SGA serves as the primary liaison between students and the administration, represents student views and advises on policy issues, and coordinates committees of faculty, administrators, and students.
 As both a student council and governing board, the SGA works in collaboration with student groups to enhance campus life, affect change, instill a sense of Barnard pride and promote community.
 For information on starting new club at Barnard, please contact the Governing Board at Barnard.

 All recognized student groups fall under one of the many governing boards on campus.
 While they each have specific areas they support, and specific policies and procedures for their groups to follow, the governing boards all serve to support and advocate for their groups.
 For specific information about each governing board, please click on the links to the left to learn more about the Activities Board at Columbia (ABC), Interschool Governing Board (IGB), Student Governing Board (SGB), and other student governing boards at Columbia.